-Annually the APC compares national data with local data and investigates any differences.
-In the last 2 years the main areas have been:
+Annually the APC compares national data with local date and investigates any differences.
+In the last 2 years the main areas have been

-- number of referrals for people with learning disability have decreased over the past few years which has led to a focused audit; - conversion rate from ASP investigation to Adult Protection Case Conference is low compared to national statistics and 20 cases are now being externally audited to ensure decision making is appropriate; - number of referrals from Care Homes were high in relation to national average.
+- Number of referrals for people with learning disability have decreased over the past few years which has led to focused audit. - Conversion rate from ASP investigation to Adult Protection Case Conference is low compared to national statistics and 20 cases are now being externally audited to ensure decision making is appropriate. - Number of referrals from Care Homes were high in relation to national average.

-National, regional and local Initial Case Reviews and Significant Case Reviews are presented, and learning is disseminated through changes to policies and practice and discussed at professional forums.
+National, regional and local Initial Case Reviews and Significant case reviews are presented and learning is disseminated through changes to policies and practice and discussed at professional forums.
 This had led to the ongoing development of guidance on assessing capacity pathways and commissioning training on power of attorney for all staff including third sector organisations.

-There is one combined sub-committee that meets quarterly and reports back to each APC who are allocated any work identified.
+There is one combined sub-Committees that meet quarterly and report back to each APC and are allocated any work identified.
 An improvement plan is updated following each APC with allocated actions and timescales.

-The APC is supported by the ASP Co-ordinator.
+The APC is supported by the ASP co-ordinator.